Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure

-It is important to understand the domain in which Fritz's proof of incompatibility is valid.
-The proof relies on the perfect correlation between $C$'s outcomes and the measurement pseudo-settings (left-bits) of $A$ and $B$.
-For example, if one combines \cref{eq:fritz_dist} with slight uniform noise, what can we say with confidence regarding if the resulting modified distribution is classical or not?
-At what point does the resultant distribution transition from incompatibility to compatibility?
+It is important to understand the domain in which Fritz's proof of incompatibility is valid; its proof relies on the perfect correlation between $C$'s outcomes and the measurement pseudosettings (left-hand bits) of $A$ and $B$.
+For example, if one combines \cref{eq:fritz_dist} with slight uniform noise, what can be said with confidence regarding if the resulting modified distribution is classical or not?
+At what point does the resulting distribution transition from incompatibility to compatibility?
 This question is partially answered in \cref{sec:noise}.

 Plainly, $\prob[\fritz]$ is a valid but \textit{manufactured} example.
-The phenomenology associated with Bell non-locality or Bell incompatibility are well understood; examining these distributions embedded in the Triangle structure offers no additional perspective onto the types of non-classical resources made accessible by quantum mechanics.
+The phenomenology associated with Bell nonlocality or Bell incompatibility are well understood; examining these distributions embedded in the Triangle structure offers no additional perspective onto the types of nonclassical resources made accessible by quantum mechanics.
 The goal, therefore, is to find incompatible quantum distributions that are qualitatively different than those previously considered for the Bell structure \cite{Gisin_2017}.
 Recognizing this, \citet{Fritz_2012} presented the following problem~\cite[Problem 2.17]{Fritz_2012}:

-\term{Fritz's Problem}: Find an example of non-classical quantum correlations in the Triangle structure together with a proof of its non-classicality which does not hinge on Bell’s theorem.
+\term{Fritz's Problem}: Find an example of nonclassical quantum correlations in the Triangle structure together with a proof of its nonclassicality which does not hinge on Bell’s theorem.

-Fritz's problem is concerned with how to find and recognize non-classical quantum distributions specifically for the Triangle structure.
-The original proof of non-classicality essentially recycled Bell's theorem, and was limited by the requirement of perfect correlations~\cite{Fritz_2012}.
-Fritz's problem, as originally stated, does not require that the \emph{type} of non-classicality be novel to the Triangle structure; rather, only that the proof should avoid Bell's theorem. \Cref{sec:preliminary_research} delineates our initial, failed attempts at resolving Fritz's problem; \Cref{sec:found_inequalities} reports our eventual success, via the discovery of new causal compatibility inequalities.
+Fritz's problem is concerned with how to find and recognize nonclassical quantum distributions specifically for the Triangle structure.
+The original proof of nonclassicality essentially recycled Bell's theorem, and was limited by the requirement of perfect correlations~\cite{Fritz_2012}.
+Fritz's problem, as originally stated, does not require that the \emph{type} of nonclassicality be novel to the Triangle structure, rather, only that the proof should avoid Bell's theorem. \Cref{sec:preliminary_research} delineates our initial, failed attempts at resolving Fritz's problem; \Cref{sec:found_inequalities} reports our eventual success, via the discovery of different causal compatibility inequalities.